Threshold Leadership™

 It protects what allows institutions to remain coherent, innovative, and humane inside accelerating systems.

 It is not the elimination of uncertainty.
-It is the disciplined protection of human and institutional capacity within uncertainty.

 The Irreducible Core